 Guide to mobile home parks

-Some of the most common mobile home parks are those that retain ownership of both lots and mobile homes.
+Some of the most common mobile home parks for families are those that retain ownership of both lots and mobile homes.
 So as a tenant, you will rent both from the owners of the property.

 Another possible agreement is that you only lease the land from them.
 But you should buy a home yourself that you can park here.
 If the park is open to it, they might allow investors to install houses here that they can then rent out on their own terms.